 In most cases (apart from irregular verbs), the English past tense is formed by adding -ed to the word.
 Both English and Spanish have a lot of irregular verbs which simply need to be memorized, but learning the rule for regular verbs makes conjugation much easier.

 Being exposed to verbs in context (rather than just in a chart) is also crucial to becoming comfortable using them – not to mention it’s more fun!
-Use Lingvist’s Spanish course to see verbs in context, as well as look over grammar tips to clarify concepts explicitly as needed.
+While learning Spanish online with Lingvist, you will encounter verbs in context, as well as look over grammar tips to clarify concepts explicitly as needed.

 To Infinitivo and Beyond